5 Reasons Your Oven Won’t Heat

 - If the sensor seems to be okay after a visual inspection, you may want to move on to other diagnostic steps.

-- If you feel comfortable, you can also try testing the sensor using a multimeter or similar tool, but this step may be best left up to professionals. 💡Read more …
+- If you feel comfortable, you can also try testing the sensor using a multimeter or similar tool, but this step may be best left up to professionals.
+More information about it in this article …

 Gas Oven’s Ignitor Is Malfunctioning